Tax Day demonstrators demand Trump release taxes

 Thousands of sign-waving, chanting protesters have marched through streets across America demanding that President Donald Trump release his tax returns so the public can examine his business ties and determine whether he has links to foreign powers.

-The protests in more than a dozen cities Saturday were largely peaceful, though occasionally demonstrators and some pro-Trump groups ended up face-to-face exchanging taunts.
+The tax day protests in more than a dozen cities Saturday were largely peaceful, though occasionally demonstrators and some pro-Trump groups ended up face-to-face exchanging taunts.

 The demonstrations came just days before Tuesday's deadline for taxpayers to file their returns.
 Trump was the first major-party nominee in more than 40 years not to release his tax returns, saying it was because he was under audit.
 He later said that voters don't care.